troykyo/dssloopholes.github.io/category/digitalization/Blockchain and Unique ID technologies.md

 **FashTech**<br>
 FashTech is a fashion and technology company that utilizes blockchain and Web3 technologies to create a decentralized marketplace for fashion designers and users.
 Their platform allows designers to showcase and sell their creations directly to users, eliminating the need for traditional intermediaries.
 [More about FashTech](https://www.fashtech.io/)

+#### Web3 and Digital Fashion
+Redefining How We Experience Clothing In recent years, the fashion industry has begun to experience a dramatic shift, moving from the physical world into the digital realm, thanks to the transformative power of Web3 technologies.
+The fusion of fashion and Web3 is giving birth to an entirely new concept — digital fashion — where garments no longer need to exist in the real world to make an impact.
+Designers are now creating and selling virtual clothing that can be worn in immersive, decentralized environments like the metaverse.
+[LINK](https://medium.com/liveplexmetaverseecosystem/web3-and-digital-fashion-redefining-how-we-experience-clothing-46eff3ad2f4c)

 ### References

 - [Person.
 (2021, October 1). _How the fashion industry uses Blockchain_.
 Blue Bite.](https://www.bluebite.com/brand-strategy/how-the-fashion-industry-uses-blockchain)